United States national Olympic track and field team: Medal tables

+Allyson Felix has 20 World Athletics Championships medals, more than any other athlete in the world.
+In the United States, LaShawn Meritt is second to Felix with 11 World Athletics Championships medal.

 Olympic Games

 The United States is the nation that has won the most medals in athletics at the Olympic Games, around 855, of which 353 are gold.
 The United States men's and women's teams have participated in all editions of the games except for the Moscow 1980 games due to boycott.